worldline/ProSA/cargo-prosa/README.md

 For your own needs, you can:
  - Select from which image the container need to be build `--image debian:stable-slim`
  - Along that you may have to specify the package manager use to install mandatory packages `--package_manager apt`
  - If you want to compile ProSA through a builder, you can specify it with `--builder rust:latest`.
-A multi stage container file will be create.
+A multi stage container file will be created.

 ### Deb package